Helperbird/website/src/features/adjust-letters-and-words.md

 ---
 layout: templates/features.html
-title: 'Adjust Letters and Words on any page'
+title: Adjust line height, letters & words spacing extension
-description: Adjust letter and word spacing, font size and line-height according to your needs.
+description: Adjust letters and words spacing on any website or pdf to suit your needs and make reading online easier.
+Available on Chrome, Edge, Firefox, iPad, and iPhone.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, speech to text for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,